REBLOZYL® (luspatercept-aamt) logo

 • Changes in their symptoms

-Get more information about tracking
+Get more information about tracking:

-People living with MDS-RS can sometimes find it hard to speak up with their healthcare team, but their caregivers can help.
-When you’re interacting with their healthcare team, you can advocate for them by:
+People living with MDS can sometimes find it hard to speak up with their healthcare team, but their caregivers can help.

 • Asking questions and taking notes during appointments

-• Arranging for a translator, or acting as a translator if necessary
+• Arranging for a translator

 • Sharing any health and symptom information you and your loved one have tracked